nrehush/minknet-tree-species/README.md

 ### Deploying to new data

-Predictions on new data can be done as following:
+Predictions on new data can be done as follows:
 ```
 python predict.py   --data data/test \                        # path to your folder with LAS files
                     --out_file data/test_prediction.csv \     # path to the output file